KRLGroup/krlgroup.github.io/_pages/openings.md

 If you are interested in working with us as a PhD student or postdoc, please contact me per email ( capobianco AT diag.uniroma1.it).

 <h3 class="sapienza-text"> Master Theses for Sapienza University students</h3>
 If you are a Master student at Sapienza University looking for a Master project, contact me per email ( capobianco AT diag.uniroma1.it) or stop by my office.
-We are interested mainlu on thsis projects about robot learning, knowledge acquisition and learning, reinforcement learning or explainable artificial intelligence, but different topics are welcome!
+We are interested mainly on thesis projects about robot learning, knowledge acquisition and learning, reinforcement learning or explainable artificial intelligence, but different topics are welcome!